 10 Very dangerous to deadly

-Do not lose control in go-around.
+Do not lose control in the go-around.
 Especially with the powerful IO-550 engine of the SR22 you have to be careful when you add full power at low speeds with the flaps hanging down.
 Make sure to lower the nose while adding power, stay coordinated.
 Do not add full power in an abrupt way.